Lupin the Third: The Woman Called Fujiko Mine: Reception

-The Woman Called Fujiko Mine won the New Face Award at the 16th Japan Media Arts Festival in 2012; and was named one of the best anime of 2012 by Otaku USA, who called the animation the most innovative of any series that year.
+The Woman Called Fujiko Mine has been well received by critics.
+It won the New Face Award at the 16th Japan Media Arts Festival in 2012; and was named one of the best anime of 2012 by Otaku USA, who called the animation the most innovative of any series that year.
 The Japanese DVD release of the series was the fifth best-selling Japanese Animation DVD of its first week having sold 1,404 copies, while the Blu-ray version was the ninth best-selling on its respective Oricon chart with 2,802 copies.

 Kotaku's Richard Eisenbeis hailed the series as "one of—if not 'the'—most beautiful anime ever made."
 Rebecca Silverman of Anime News Network (ANN) wrote a mostly positive review of the anime.
 She praised its darker tone and the tragic past of Fujiko, but particularly the overall plot; "Simply put, this is a series that has been very well planned, right down to the last scene."
 She notes that if the viewer is only familiar with the North American Geneon release of the second televised anime they will be surprised; "If you're going into this expecting wacky hijinks or crazy exploits, you will be disappointed.
 Lupin the Third: The Woman Called Fujiko Mine is a mature, slightly dark take on the franchise, and it succeeds in bringing new life to it while still remaining faithful to Monkey Punch's original."
 The only negative aspects she wrote were on the series' odd title opening and the amount of unjustified nudity.
 However, her colleague Jacob Hope Chapman disagreed with this, believing that the audio stands out in the opening and that the sexuality is completely in-line with the show's "aesthetic and never seems excessive or ill-fitting."
 Chapman also stated that "Fujiko's constant objectification" surprisingly builds to one of the most feminist-positive anime in years.
 Dallas Marshall of THEM Anime Reviews gave the series 4 out of 5 stars, praising the anime for being closer to the original manga's style in both story and animation.